 Figure 2.6 – Temperature controlled chamber consisting of a commercially available freezer and an internal heater and fan.
-These are controlled by a PiD controller to set the temperature with a 1 oC margin
+These are controlled by a PID controller to set the temperature with a 1 oC margin

-This was achieved using a commercial PiD controller, shown in the box on top of the freezer in figure 2.6, controlling both the freezer on/off and an internal heater and fan, shown in the bottom of the open freezer, figure 2.6.
-If the temperature of the freezer rises above a set point (25oC shown in figure 2.6 on the display), an alarm condition is triggered within the controller and the freezer is turned on to lower the temperature.
-The heater control is more analogue and not on/off, as with the freezer, therefore the temperature can be controlled to within 1oC of the actual temperature set-point.
+The heater control is more analogue and not on/off, as with the freezer, therefore the temperature can be controlled to within 1oC of the actual temperature set-point, and maintained when in use by this arrangement.
 This gives a controlled ambient temperature for the battery, and therefore allows a more consistent test temperature than could be achieved in the laboratory alone, giving repeatability between tests.
 The temperature within the chamber can be controlled from -10oC to 50oC, allowing a reasonable range of practical temperatures for battery operation to be obtained.

 Control Interface System

 The USB6009 and USB6212 devices are USB data acquisition systems, capable of interfacing to the LabVIEW system.
 The USB6009 gives a 14-bit (differential) ADC input at up to 48kS/s, and 12-bit DAC capability for the hardware interfacing while the USB6212 gives a 14-bit (differential) ADC input at up to 400kS/s, and 16-bit DAC capability for the hardware interfacing.

 The control of the test rig is carried out using a LabVIEW based graphical control interface.
-The National Instruments DAQ systems were designed to be interfaced to LabVIEW, and therefore this was the most easily implemented approach to the testing / test rig control.
+The NI DAQ systems were designed to be interfaced to LabVIEW, and therefore this was the most easily implemented approach to the testing / test rig control.
 The LabVIEW system is running on a host PC, with the DAQ devices providing the software / hardware interface.

 This chapter has described the hardware for the test rig setup giving details of the main rig components as well as cooling chamber and the interface system with the control PC.
 The following chapter will describe the LabVIEW software written to control the system, and facilitate testing of the sample batteries.